RokitSalad/Helpful.CircuitBreaker/README.md

 CircuitBreakerConfig config = new CircuitBreakerConfig {
-    BreakerId = "Some unique and constant identifier that indicates the running instance and executing process" SchedulerConfig = new FixedRetrySchedulerConfig { RetryPeriodInSeconds = 60 }
+    BreakerId = "Some unique and constant identifier that indicates the running instance and executing process" };
-};
 CircuitBreaker circuitBreaker = new CircuitBreaker(config);
 ```